-- 1.Maximum Advertised Download Speed in Mbps - 2.
+- 1. Maximum Advertised Download Speed in Mbps - 2.
 Maximum Advertised Upload Speed in Mbps - 3.
-Technology Type of Service: - 4.
-Confirmation that the Round-Trip Latency will not exceed 100ms - 5.An attestation to confirm that service will be deployed to the locations included in this challenge by June 30, 2024, with the technology, speeds, and latency provided. - 6.
-Will the planned deployment, including the listed speeds, latency, and technology be deployed to the selected locations by June 30, 2024? - 7.
-Evidence that the deployment is on track to be completed on time, which should at least include: - a.Planned network diagrams - b.
+Technology Type of Service - 4.
+Confirmation that the Round-Trip Latency will not exceed 100ms - 5.
+An attestation to confirm that service will be deployed to the locations included in this challenge by October 28, 2024, with the technology, speeds, and latency provided. - 6.
+Will the planned deployment, including the listed speeds, latency, and technology be deployed to the selected locations by October 28, 2024? - 7.
+Evidence that the deployment is on track to be completed on time, which should at least include: - a.
+Planned network diagrams - b.
 Evidence of all necessary permits that were applied for or obtained - c.
 Inspection results - d.
-Construction contracts and invoices - e.You are also encouraged to submit other evidence that may demonstrate that the deployment in progress available as documented in the challenge.
-Additional guidance will be provided on a case-by-case basis by the OCTO/SBDEO.
+Construction contracts and invoices - e.
+You are also encouraged to submit other evidence that may demonstrate that the deployment is in progress

-For a Planned Service Challenge to be successful, you will be required to enter into a binding agreement with the OCTO/SBDEO/District of Columbia that the service will be deployed and
+For a Planned Service Challenge to be successful, you will be required to enter into a binding agreement with the Guam Broadband Office that the service will be deployed and available as documented in the challenge.
+Additional guidance will be provided on a case-by-case basis by the Broadband Office.